How to Make Bread

-Oil or fat – in gluten-free breads, and in traditional breads the addition of butter or olive oil improves the tenderness of the crust, and prevents the bread from drying out and going stale too soon.
+Oil or fat – in gluten-free breads, and in traditional breads the addition of butter or olive oil improves the tenderness of the crust and prevents the bread from drying out and going stale too soon.

-Ginger – a dough conditioner that improves the rising power of the yeasty breads without affecting taste.
+Ginger – a dough conditioner that improves the rising power of yeasty breads without affecting taste.
 Use 1 tsp. per 5 cups of flour.

 Lemon Juice – a dough conditioner that improves the rising power of yeasty breads without affecting taste.
 Use 1 tbsp. per 5 cups of flour.

-Vital Wheat Gluten – In lower gluten wheat flours, like all-purpose flour, and whole wheat flour, vital wheat gluten is often added to encourage rising of the bread dough, and hence a lighter loaf of bread.
+Vital Wheat Gluten – In lower gluten wheat flours, like all-purpose flour, and whole wheat flour, vital wheat gluten is often added to encourage the rising of the bread dough, and hence a lighter loaf of bread.
 Just 2 tbsp. of vital wheat gluten to 5 to 6 cups of flour can make a big difference in the texture and rising of your yeast bread, when using low gluten flour or all-purpose flour.
-Bread flour and bread machine flour has vital gluten already added.
+Bread flour and bread machine flour have vital gluten already added.
 (Of course, you don’t add vital gluten to gluten-free bread.
 That would defeat the purpose of gluten-free baking.)

 4 cups bread flour

 ½ cup of additional grains such as ¼ c. freshly ground flax, ¼ c. ground nuts or sunflower seeds